joshuatz/linkedin-to-jsonresume/README.md

 ## Updates:
 Date | Release | Notes
 --- | --- | ---
+5/31/2020 | 1.0.0 | Brought output up to par with "spec", integrated schemas as TS, added support for multilingual profiles, overhauled JSDoc types.<br><br>Definitely a *breaking* change, since the output has changed to mirror schema more closely (biggest change is `website` in several spots has become `url`)
 5/9/2020 | 0.0.9 | Fixed "references", added certificates (behind setting), and formatting tweaks
 4/4/2020 | 0.0.8 | Added version string display to popup
 4/4/2020 | 0.0.7 | Fixed and improved contact info collection (phone, Twitter, and email).
 Miscellaneous other tweaks.